 In fact, a typical service manual will contain dozens of these schematics that can help with proper diagnosis and repair.

 On this page is a how to video some coworkers and I put together.
-It explains how to find specific automobile wiring diagrams, but more importantly tips on using them.
+It explains how to find specific automobile wiring diagrams, but more importantly tips on using them to fix complex problems.